 Is beer the cause of global warming?

 10,000 years ago we left our low carbon, nomadic cave life, and began settling down to farm.
 Dr Solomon Katz believes we did this because we needed to grow grain to make the most important source of nutrition at the time, yes beer.
 Ask yourself the question….
 If I were a nomadic cave man would I settled down to make beer?
-Dam straight you would have so given the theory seems logical it does appear that beer is the cause of our modern, high carbon, world.
+Dam straight you would so given the theory seems logical it does appear that beer is the cause or catalyst of the problem, i.e. our our modern, high carbon, lifestyle.

 Is beer bad for mother earth?

 Sadly even in our modern world beer is not doing our planet too many favours, we use up a lot of water, energy and create mountains of waste.
+But where is the carbon generated from?
 Carlsberg Group, one of the world’s largest brewery companies, worked with the Carbon Trust to measure their end-to-end footprint of packaged beer in 2020, 41% of a beer’s footprint was linked to packaging.
-Agriculture and processing only made up 25%, 13% for breweries, 12% for transport and 9% for refrigeration.
+Agriculture and processing made up 25%, 13% for breweries, 12% for transport and 9% for refrigeration.

 So...
 How do we save our planet?

 We’ve banned single use plastic bags, straws and even candle powered sky lanterns.
 With packaging being the biggest part of the carbon equation it’s now time to ban the can, the bottle, heck we should probably ban anything that can’t be reused, except maybe willie warmers.
 Yes I have heard of recycling but the sad fact is that recycling is still an imperfect and energy intensive loop, the reports vary but round figures suggest that only 50% of glass bottles getting recycled and 70% of cans – so best case 3 out of every 10 cans end up in landfill.
 On the other hand, commercial grade kegs are designed to be reused indefinitely over generations and growlers can last as long as you love them.